ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 24.01.2025: CaF MoLLIST line list by Bernath's group has been added
 - 01.01.2024: CO2 self-broadening n=1 values have been updated to Devi (2007).
 - 26.12.2024: C3: line broadening (semi-classical) have been added for multiple broadeners
 - 22.12.2024: OCS line list: .trans files have been updated by removing duplicates